Azure/azure-sdk-for-js/sdk/monitor/monitor-ingestion/README.md

 ## Next steps

 To learn more about Azure Monitor, see the [Azure Monitor service documentation][azure_monitor_overview].
+Please take a look at the samples directory for detailed [examples][azure_monitor_samples] on how to use this library.

 ## Contributing